 Q.1.
 What are the effects of propagation of earthquake waves on the rock mass through which they travel?

-Seismographs located at any distance within 105° from the epicentre, recorded the arrival of both P and S-waves, However, the seismographs located beyond 145° from epicentre, record the arrival of P-waves, hut not that of S-waves.
-Thus, a zone between 105° and 145° from epicentre was identified as the shadow zone for both the types of waves.
+Seismographs located at any distance within 105° from the epicenter, recorded the arrival of both P and S-waves, However, the seismographs located beyond 145° from epicenter, record the arrival of P-waves, hut not that of S-waves.
+Thus, a zone between 105° and 145° from epicenter was identified as the shadow zone for both the types of waves.
 The entire zone beyond 105° does not receive S-waves.
 The shadow zone of S-wave is much larger than that of the P-waves.
-The shadow zone of P-waves appears as a band around the earth between 105° and 145° away from the epicentre.
-The shadow zone of S-waves is not only larger in extent but it is also a little over 40 per cent of the earth surface.
+The shadow zone of P-waves appears as a band around the earth between 105° and 145° away from the epicenter.
+The shadow zone of S-waves is not only larger in extent but it is also a little over 40 percent of the earth's surface.

 Q.2.
 What do you understand by intrusive forms?
 Briefly describe various intrusive forms.